-Taking the SAT® is a great way to find out how ready you are for college and career.
+Taking the SAT[®] is a great way to find out how prepared you are for college and career.
 The test also connects you to College Board programs and services that can propel you to opportunities you've earned.
 We've created this guide to help you:

 - Become familiar with the test so you're not surprised or confused on test day. - Learn the test directions.
 The directions for answering the questions in this guide are the same as those on the actual test. - Review the sample questions.
 The more familiar you are with the question formats, the more comfortable you'll feel when you see similar questions on the actual test.
 In particular, be sure to practice how to answer the student-produced response questions on the Math Test later in this guide. - Be aware of what you need to know about taking this test.
-You must agree to the SAT Terms and Conditions on page 51 on test day.
-These terms and conditions have information on: - Acceptable photo identification - · Required and prohibited items for testing - Acceptable and unacceptable calculators - Test security and fairness policies - Phone and electronic device policies - Privacy policies, including the use of student information
+You will be asked to agree to the SAT Terms and Conditions (starting on page 47) on test day.
+These Terms and Conditions have information on: - Acceptable photo identification - Required and prohibited items for testing - Acceptable and unacceptable calculators - Test security and fairness policies - Phone and electronic device policies - Privacy policies, including the use of student information